 What To Prepare Before Hand

-After being accepted into the Commission Junction (CJ) network, remember to fill out the ‘business model’ column thoroughly under your network profile.
+After being accepted into the CJ Affiliate, remember to fill out the ‘business model’ column thoroughly under your network profile.
 This is a prerequisite to apply for any of the affiliate programs.

 Now, let’s see how advertisers generally present their information on the network.